Is this topic for you?

 - Digestive system.
 Symptoms include stomach cramps, nausea, vomiting, diarrhea, itching in the mouth and throat, and rectal bleeding (rare in adults).
 These symptoms occur more often in children than in adults.

 - Skin.
 Symptoms include hives or welts, swelling, itching, redness, and atopic dermatitis .
 Skin reactions are common in children.
+If your baby has atopic dermatitis, you may help prevent peanut allergies by introducing peanut products early.

 - Respiratory system.
 Symptoms include coughing; wheezing; an itchy, stuffy, runny nose; sneezing; and trouble breathing.